dicebear/dicebear/apps/docs/pages/integrations/cli/index.md

 When creating PNG, JPEG, WebP, or AVIF images, you can include Exif metadata:

 ```
-dicebear lorelei ./avatars --format png --exif
+dicebear create lorelei -o ./avatars --format png --exif
 ```

 #### Saving JSON alongside images

-You can save a JSON file with avatar metadata alongside each image:
+In directory mode, `--json` saves a JSON file with avatar metadata next to each
+image:

 ```
-dicebear lorelei ./avatars --format png --json
+dicebear create lorelei -o ./avatars --count 10 --format png --json
 ```

 This creates both `lorelei-0.png` and `lorelei-0.json` for each avatar.
+To print the metadata of a single avatar use `--format json` instead.

 ### Passing style options